Join us in our goal to become one of the best guilds in the world

-We don’t recruit for bench.
-If we accept your application, there is a spot we believe you can earn.
-Of course, failed trials are welcome to stay on as backup raiders and come in on Heroic clears and progression as needed
+If we accept your application, there is a spot we believe you can earn, and we try not to have a super deep bench going into each tier.
+Failed trials are welcome to stay on as socials and come in on Heroic clears and progression as needed.

 We raid 9-1 CST Tuesday, Wednesday, Thursday.
 Be online 30m early and be at the instance 15m early, we pull by 9pm every night.